-At 4.5" high this fixture sticks close to the ceiling, taking up very little space, yet the visual impact is huge.
+At 4.5 inches in depth this fixture sticks close to the ceiling, taking up very little space, yet the visual impact is huge.
 Definitely traditional, this light is great for those with classic tastes.Continue to 5 of 9 below.

 05 of 09

 For those who want their lights to blend in a bit and not have a huge decorative impact, this type of ceiling light is great.
-It's simple, but the double drum shade still has style.
+It is simple and the double drum shade still has style.

 06 of 09

 The great thing about this art deco-style fixture is that it can also transition to modern rooms.
-It's definitely a show-stopper so use it in a room where you want to make a statement.
+It is definitely a show-stopper so use it in a room where you want to make a statement.

 07 of 09